isomerpages/mlaw-psy/_faqs/Frequently Asked Questions.md

 commenced against them by the Selection Committee; and</p>
 </li>
 <li>
-<p>their appointment is revoked by the Selection Committee. &nbsp;</p>
+<p>Their appointment is revoked by the Selection Committee. &nbsp;</p>
 </li>
 </ul>
 <h4><strong>What happens if a person engages a psychiatrist who is not or ceases to be a member of the Panel?</strong></h4>
 <p>If the psychiatrist was <strong>not</strong> a member of the Panel at the
-time his expert evidence was adduced (e.g. if his expert report was tendered in Court or he had given oral testimony as an expert witness in the proceedings) in the criminal proceedings, his expert evidence will <u>not</u> be admissible.</p>
+time his expert evidence was given in Court, his expert evidence will <u>not</u> be admissible.</p>
 <p>If the psychiatrist was a member of the Panel at the time his expert evidence
-was adduced in the criminal proceedings, his expert evidence would be admissible, even if he ceases to be a member of the Panel thereafter.
+was given in Court, his expert evidence remains admissible, even if he ceases to be a member of the Panel thereafter.
 However, the Court may determine the weight that should be given to the psychiatrist’s evidence, after considering all the circumstances of the case.</p>
 <hr>
 <h3><strong>(e)&nbsp;Others</strong></h3>
 <h4><strong>How many psychiatrists are expected to be appointed to the Panel?</strong></h4>